Dave-team/Knowledge-base/Journalling.md

 - 3 amazing things that happend today
 - How could I have made today even better?

+## Week in review template
+**Review**
+- What great things happened last week?
+- Did I accomplish the goals I set out?
+- Review the week against the things I’m focusing on (principles / philosophy) and my work development plan.
+What could I have done to have an even better week?
+- Log learnings and key achievements in Knowledge Base
+- Quick check-in: am I living the live I want to live?

+**Goal setting**
+- Based on the review, set goals and focus points for the week - see ‘To Do’ in Notes.
+General topics to focus on:
+  - Awareness - mindfulness, visualisation, habits, affirmation, reflection, and planning process
+  - Social - people to meet, call, text
+  - Health - diet and exercise
+  - Exploration
+  - Rest

+**Visualisation**
+What challenges are coming up and how will I approach them?
+Potentially write these thoughts down to keep them as a reference during the week

+**Longer term planning**
+- Think about longer term goals that are set (e.g. monthly or yearly goals) Are they still relevant?
+Am I on track?
+- Plan activities to do in the next weekend.
+Avoid going through the workweek not having activities planned for the weekend.
+And then prior to weekend, review and confirm that the weekend is well planned
+- Think about longer term things I want to do - gigs, holidays, bucket list, things to try and other things in Notion already.

 ## Questions
 Questions to answer in a journal:
 - How do I feel today?
 This can be split between happiness levels, stress and energy.
 Rate between 1-10 and provide notes.
 Go deep and ask why